Today we will answer how does weather affect golf balls flight and distance in here.

 The quick answer is, yes.
 A golf ball travels more throughout hot and humid contexts.
 In fact, you can expect the ball to fly a yard or two extra (per one-hundred yards) in warm weather.

 With the molecules of warm air, keeping distances apart from each other, the air tends to be less dense and lighter than colder air.
 And a lighter air is easy to cut through during the flight of a golf ball since there will be lesser repelling force against it.
 A golf ball temperature experiment denotes the increase in distance per 10°F as followed in the chart.

 |Temperature (°F )||Maximum Distance (Yards)||Distance Expected to be Covered (Yards)|

 Effect of Rain on Golf Ball

 Golfing in the rain is undoubtedly less fun than in other weather conditions.
 The rain, the damp conditions impact your scores significantly to make things all the more gloomy.

 So, does rain affect golf ball distance?

 Sure it does.
-It forces you to play shorter shots while the moisture and the cold outfit causes a drop in distance.
+It forces you to play shorter shots while the moisture and the cold outfit cause a drop in distance.
 And these situations can make you lose patience in some cases.
 That’s why many are seen hitting the ball hard and high only to mud their clothes up and gouge the turf.

 What we recommend instead is to hit it hard yet low.
-Lower-angled shots have shallower drops, which generates far less dirt.
+Lower-angled shots have shallower drops, which generate far less dirt.
 Another thing, many professionals prefer fairway wood to long iron in such conditions as they are more forgiving.